J.D. Degree Requirements

 -

-Successful completion of all coursework within five years from the day students began their course of studies leading toward the degree.
+Successfully complete all of these requirements within five years from the time the student began their course of studies leading toward the degree.
 A student will not be allowed to enroll in any course after the five-year period, unless an exception is granted by the Student Affairs Committee.

 Policy on Certification of Completion of Graduation Requirements for Bar Authorities